What is SEO or

 Search Engine Optimization?

 Let’s be realistic.
 Your website is almost certainly surrounded by the competition.
 I mean if there are a billion sites then your site and its category is some subset of that number.
 Interested in how many sites potentially compete with your site.
 Here’s an easy way to check.
-Go and search for one of your keywords.
+Go and google search for one of your search queries or keywords.

 So, did you catch that?
 There are 36,200,000 results to this search!
 This is more than the entire population of Columbia, South Carolina.
-But, what this result is telling you is that in 1.02 seconds, Google found through its indexed websites over 36 million results that related to this search term.
-The question is: in that massive amount of result, how does your website get ranked?
+But, what this search result is telling you is that in 1.02 seconds, Google found through its indexed websites over 36 million results that related to this search term.
+The question is: in that massive amount of google search results, how does your website get ranked?

 Enter SEO – search engine optimization!